-A critical population served by RWHAP is transgender individuals.
-In 2014, approximately 1.1 percent of the more than half a million clients served by the Program were transgender.
+Transgender individuals are a critical population served by RWHAP.
+Of the more than half a million clients served, 1.3 percent are transgender, representing slightly more than 7,100 clients.
 Below are more details about this RWHAP client population:

-The majority of transgender clients served by RWHAP are racial and ethnic minorities.
-Approximately 88 percent of transgender clients are from racial and ethnic minority populations.
-About 53 percent of transgender clients identify as black/African American, which is
+• The majority of transgender clients served by RWHAP are from racial and ethnic minority populations.